 Circular route from the foot of the Dents de Lanfon to Pointe de Talamarche

-I suggest a circular route from the foot of the Dents de Laffon to the Pointe de Talamarche, offering beautiful and varied landscapes.
+I suggest a circular route from the foot of the Dents de Laffon to the Pointe de Talamarche, all set against a backdrop of beautiful and varied scenery.

-- below the Dents de Lanfon in the scree: moderate orientation in an area exposed to rockfalls.
+- below the Dents de Lanfon in the scree slope: moderate navigation in an area exposed to rockfalls.

-- access to the Trou de la Chapelle: passages equipped with chains and rungs.
+- access to the Trou de la Chapelle: sections equipped with chains and rungs,

-A torch is strongly recommended for crossing the Grotte de la Chapelle.
-This route is best undertaken when there is no snow and ideally on dry ground.
+A torch is strongly recommended for the crossing of the Grotte de la Chapelle.
+This route is best undertaken outside periods when snow is present and ideally on dry ground.

-Three variants are available: please also read the practical information.
+Three alternative routes are available: please also read the practical information.

 Details